-Two news stories today on the presentation yesterday by the village park exploratory committee, one from the Times-News and one from the Hendersonville Lightning.
-First, the Times-News:
+Two news stories today on the presentation yesterday by the village park exploratory committee,

 Informational sessions on the proposed municipal park at Highland Lake Golf Club on Wednesday afternoon drew about 28 Flat Rock residents, many of them representing homeowners associations.